su2code/su2code.github.io/_docs/Controlling-the-Simulation.md

 ### Residual ###
-If the field set with `CONV_FIELD` is a residual, the solver will stop if it is smaller than the value set with `RESIDUAL_MINVAL` option.
+If the field set with `CONV_FIELD` is a residual, the solver will stop if it is smaller than the value set with `CONV_RESIDUAL_MINVAL` option.

 ### Coefficient ###
 If the field set with `CONV_FIELD` is a coefficient, a Cauchy series approach is applied.
 A Cauchy element is defined as the difference of the coefficient between two consecutive iterations.
-The solver will stop if the sum over a certain number of elements (set with `CAUCHY_ELEMS`) is smaller than the value set with `CAUCHY_EPS`.
+The solver will stop if the sum over a certain number of elements (set with `CONV_CAUCHY_ELEMS`) is smaller than the value set with `CONV_CAUCHY_EPS`.

-For both methods the option `STARTCONV_ITER` defines when the solver should start monitoring the criterion.
+For both methods the option `CONV_STARTITER` defines when the solver should start monitoring the criterion.